aogriffiths/relay/relay-specification.md

 2. Definitions
 ------------------------------------------------------------------------------------------------------------------------

+### General Concepts (Informative)

+1. In PuSH parlance all Relay Publishers are "their own Hubs".
+2. A Publisher follows the same approach to _publishing_ content as a Hub follows for _distributing_ it.
+3. Building on points 1 and 2, Relay allows Hubs or Subscribers to subscribe to Publishers or other Hubs.
+This creates four scenarios:
+      * A Hub subscribing to a Publisher.
+      * A Hub subscribing to a Hub.
+      * A Subscriber subscribing to a Publisher.
+      * A Subscriber subscribing to a Hub.

+   To describe these four scenarios more simply the Publisher/Hub being subscribed to can be referred to as the "sending party" and the Hub/Subscriber receiving updates can be referred to as the "receiving party".

 ### Specific Definitions (Normative)

+##### Feed Basics

 * __PuSH:__ When the word "push" is capitalised as "PuSH" it refers to PubSubHubbub, and unless otherwise specified, version 0.4.
+* __Relay:__ The PuSH compliment protocol specified in this document.
 * __Topic/Feed:__ The words "feed" and "topic" are used interchangeably.
 A Topic is the unit to which one can subscribe to.
 It is a collection of entries.
 * __Entry/Item:__ A topic is a collection of entries (synonymous with a feed being a collection of items).

+##### PuSH Entities

+These are defined by PuSH and the following definitions provide the salient points as they relate to Relay.

 * __Publisher:__ (_noun_).
+The entity that masters all updates to a Topic and makes them available using the PuSH/Relay protocols.
-An entity that sends notifications of Changes to a Topic.
+* __Hub:__ An entity that receives updates to a Topic from a Publisher and distributes them to Subscribers.
-* __Originating Publisher:__ (_noun_).
-The Publisher entity that owns a Topic.
+* __Subscriber:__ (_noun_).
+An entity that receives changes to a Topic.

-  They are the originating source and the only system where changes to the topic and it's entries can be authored.
+##### PuSH Actions

+These are defined by PuSH and the following definitions provide the salient points as they relate to Relay.

 * __To Publish:__ (_verb_).
-The process of notifying subscribers of changes to a
+The action of a Publisher notifying Hubs of changes
-  Topic.
-The originating Publisher MUST _publish_ the Topic using the Relay specification.
-Other systems that Subscribe to the Topic MAY  re-_publish_ it, in which case they are acting as a Hub.
+  to a Topic.
 * __To Distribute:__ (_verb_).
-Synonymous with "to re-publish".
-The concept of
-  a Hub distributing content is introduced in PuSH and referred to in the Relay specification.
+The action of a Hub notifying Subscribers of
-* __Subscriber:__ (_noun_).
-An entity that receives notifications of changes to a Topic.
+  changes to a Topic.
 * __To Subscribe:__ (_verb_).
+The action a Subscriber
-The process of requesting a changes to a Topic are distributed to a Subscriber on an on going basis.
+  takes to request a Hub sends it any changes to a Topic on an ongoing basis.

+##### Relay Entities

-* __Hub:__ An entity that both subscribers to a Topic and re-publishes it.
-The Hub effectively "_relays_" the Topic.
+* __Sending Party: (_noun_).__ Either a Publisher that publishes a Topic or Hub that distributes a Topic.

-### General Concepts (Informative)

-1. All Relay Publishers are their own Hubs.
-2. A Publisher follows the same approach to _publishing_ content as a Hub follows for _distributing_ it.
-3. Hubs subscribe to Publishers.
-4. Subscribers subscribe to Hubs.
-5. Hubs can subscribe to other Hubs to create a chain of Hubs.
+* __Receiving Party: (_noun_).__ Either a Hub or a Subscriber that receives updates to a Topic.

+##### Relay Actions

+* __To Send:__ (_verb_).
+The action a Sending Party takes to send changes to a Topic to a Receiving Party.
+* __To Subscribe:__ (_verb_).
+The action a Receiving Party
+  takes to request a Sending Party sends it any changes to a Topic on an ongoing basis.

 <br/>
 <a name="3."></a>
 ************************************************************************************************************************
-3. High-level protocol flow (Informative)
+3. High-level Protocol Flow
 ------------------------------------------------------------------------------------------------------------------------

 <!-- Long Spec START -->
 ![Relay_Discovery](Relay_Main.png)

+#### Relay Specification (Normative)
 <!-- Long Spec End -->

-The protocol for Relay follows the protocol PuSH and is outlined in sections 4 to 8. (note Section 3 to 8 of this specification broadly map to sections 3 to 8 of the PuSH v0.4 specification.)
+1. __Relay / PuSH Compatibility:__ The protocol for Relay follows the PuSH
+protocol and is outlined in sections 4 to 8. (note Section 3 to 8 of this specification broadly map to sections 3 to 8 of the PuSH v0.4 specification.)

+2. __Publisher / Hub Similarities:__ The documentation in section 5 of this
+specification and section 5 the PuSH 0.4 specification consistently refer to the Sending Party as a Hub and the Receiving Party as a Subscriber.
+However, in Relay, Publishers and Hubs have significant similarities such that all Publishers MUST be capable of distributing content like Hubs (and they can jointly be referred to as Sending Parties when doing this) and all Hubs MUST be capable of subscribing to and receiving content like Subscribers (and they cane jointly be referred to as Receiving Parties when doing this).
+When implementing Relay care must be taken to ensure the relevant parts of section 5 apply to all Sending Parties and the Receiving Parties.

 <!-- Long Spec START -->

+#### Relay Specification (Informative)

 The following information provides an overview of the protocol and index to sections 4 to 8.